About

 • Accommodations linked to cockpit by large sliding window above galley counter and adjacent sliding door

-• Starboard owner’s hull with king size berth aft, very large private head and shower area forward, wide hall with bench with storage, bookshelves, custom rails for shoe storage and laundry, and 3 linear meters of hanging and shelf lockers
+• Starboard owner’s hull with king size berth aft (storage underneath), very large private head and shower area forward, wide hall with bench with storage, bookshelves, custom rails for shoe storage and laundry, and 3 linear meters of hanging and shelf lockers

-• Owner’s head has Raritan Marine Elegance electric heads, with Sealand odor-safe house
+• Owner’s head has Raritan Marine Elegance electric head, with Sealand odor-safe house

 • Portside aft office with single berth that converts to double; office includes 2 desks, 6 desk drawers and 1 file drawer

-• Port forward cabin with double berth with seat, plus hanging and shelf lockers
+• Port forward cabin with double berth, bench seat, plus hanging and shelf lockers

 • Portside hall providing hanging and shelf lockers, plus common guest head and shower with Raritan Marine Elegance electric head